New Zealand Paid Work

 - Job assistance at an office in Auckland

 - Working Holiday Visa

 - Travel insurance

 You’ll be staying in a hostel right in the centre of Auckland for your first seven nights.
-Accommodation is in mutli-share dormitory style accommodation.
-Located in the buzzing Britomart area, you’ll have restaurants, cafes, bars, clubs, shops, museums and theatres right on your doorstep, as well as a rooftop spa and sauna, sundeck with views across the harbour, a bar, free Wifi, and a chill out area in the hostel.
-It’s a great place to stay, and a sociable community of travellers with different activities lined up most nights – which is a great way to meet people and make friends quickly.
+Accommodation is in mutli-share, 6 bed dormitory style accommodation.
+You’ll have restaurants, cafes, bars, clubs, shops, museums and theatres right on your doorstep, as well as a rooftop spa and sauna, sundeck with views across the harbour, a bar, free Wifi, and a chill out area in the hostel.

 After your initial seven nights, you can choose to extend your stay at the hostel, or look at getting a house share with other travellers.
 The friendly team at the hostel will be able to help you arrange this as well as advise you on work, places to visit locally, and travel throughout the rest of the country.